 These are not cryptographic functions.
 They are used to configure cryptographic providers on the system, and are provided for informational purposes.
-Please see http://msdn.microsoft.com for details.
+Please see https://msdn.microsoft.com for details.

 Function Name Description BCryptEnumAlgorithms Enumerates the algorithms for a given set of operations.
-BCryptEnumProviders Returns a list of providers for a given algorithm.
-BCryptRegisterConfigChangeNotify This API differs slightly between User-Mode and Kernel-Mode.
-BCryptResolveProviders This is the main API in Crypto configuration.
-It resolves queries against the set of providers currently registered on the local system and the configuration information specified in the machine and domain configuration tables, returning an ordered list of references to one or more providers matching the specified criteria.
-BCryptUnregisterConfigChangeNotify This API differs slightly between User-Mode and Kernel-Mode.
-BCryptGetFipsAlgorithmMode Used by applications to determine whether Kernel Mode Cryptographic Primitives Library is operating in FIPS mode.
+BCryptEnumProviders Returns a list of CNG providers for a given algorithm.
+BCryptRegisterConfigChangeNotify This is deprecated beginning with Windows 10.
+BCryptResolveProviders Resolves queries against the set of providers currently registered on the local system and the configuration information specified in the machine and domain configuration tables, returning an ordered list of references to one or more providers matching the specified criteria.
+BCryptUnregisterConfigChangeNotify Removes a CNG configuration change event handler.
+This API differs slightly between User-Mode and Kernel-Mode.
+BCryptGetFipsAlgorithmMode Determines whether Kernel Mode Cryptographic Primitives CngGetFipsAlgorithmMode Library is operating in FIPS mode.
 Some applications use the value returned by this API to alter their own behavior, such as blocking the use of some SSL versions.
+EntropyRegisterCallback Registers the callback function that will be called in a worker thread after every reseed that the system performs.
+The callback is merely informational.